-Name calling is the final post in this series of persuasive techniques.
+Name-calling is the final post in this series of persuasive techniques.
 It can include a large number of targets.
 Name-calling denounces values, laughs at opponents, or puts down ideas.
 Labels with a negative connotation such as tree-huggers are often used.
 Slanted language loaded with emotions makes the audience feel uneasy.

-Advertisements use name calling when one product puts down a similar product by saying theirs is superior.
+Advertisements use name-calling when one product puts down a similar product by saying theirs is superior.
 One product points out what is wrong with another.

-Political candidates also use name calling to make their opponent appear undesirable.
+Political candidates also use name-calling to make their opponent appear undesirable.
 The idea is to link a person to a negative idea.

 - What idea is associated with the person or idea?